Particle physics and cosmology of the string derived no-scale flipped $SU(5)$: Fermion masses and proton decay

 \subsection{Proton decay}

 Let us now turn to the problem of proton decay.
 Proton decay has been for more than forty years a real headache for theorists.
 Basically, it is a main prediction of GUTs that has not been vindicated experimentally.
 The present lower limits on proton decay are of the order of $10^{34}-10^{35}$ years depending on the particular decay mode.
 Unlike the Standard Model where one can show that, because of its particle content, contains no baryon (B) and lepton (L) number violating interactions \cite{PD} in Grand Unified Theories, these interactions are endemic.
-They led to the demise of non-supersymmetric GUTs, while supersymmetric (SUSY) GUTs need enforcements to avoid rapid proton decay, including matter-parity.
 Furthermore, SUSY GUTs contain dangerous $d=5$ B and L violating interactions that may lead to very rapid proton decay.
 With the advent of superstring theory, generally, the proton decay problem became more acute.
 The reason being that the low energy spectrum contains a plethora of particles that may provide B, L violating interactions leading to a rather rapid proton decay.

 In the case of the string derived flipped $SU(5)$ model under consideration there are two sources of $d=5$ baryon number violating operators.
 The first consists of the usual dimension five operator $QQQL$ ascribed to the exchange of additional triplets in the massless string spectrum.
 The second comprises effective $QQQL$ operators generated from non-renormalisable string couplings arising from the exchange of massive string modes.